nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: New tag is added to the contact.
 Warning details are shown in the status message.

     1. Other incorrect tag commands to try: `tag`, `tag -1 t/<valid tag name>`, `tag <tag name longer than 60 characters>`, `...`.<br>
        Expected: No changes to contacts.
-Error details in status message.
+Error details are shown in the status message.

-### Untag a contact
+### Untagging a contact
-1. Untag a contact
+1. Untagging a contact

     1. Prerequisites: Contact at index 1 has tags johnBirthday and party and contact at index 2 has no tags.